 This varied, interesting work requires a wide range of skills.
 At the top of the list:

 - Python (coding language)

 - Machine learning

-Undergraduate degree required?
-Yes, preferably in data science, mathematics, statistics, computer science or engineering.
+Is an undergraduate degree required for an entry level data science job?
+Yes, a degree in data science, mathematics, statistics, computer science or engineering is preferable.

 - Junior Data Scientist